nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 *************************************************************

 The interface to TF-M is different from the interface to SPM.
-Due to that, the application code that uses the SPM :ref:`lib_secure_services` needs to be ported to use TF-M instead.
+Due to that, the application code that uses the SPM Secure Services needs to be ported to use TF-M instead.

 TF-M can replace the following SPM services: